 9. Bust a Move at BU

 Many of the area's colleges open up their world-class facilities to the public for classes and lessons.
-Teeny Tykes is Boston University's introductory gymnastics class for two-year-olds.
+Teeny Tykes is one of Boston University's introductory gymnastics class, this one is designed for 2-year-olds.
 Your tyke won't be navigating the uneven bars, but fun, age-appropriate movement activities are a great way to pass a morning.
-For the three-year-olds, Gymny Crickets is all about activities that help with gross motor skills development, including basic tumbling and balance beam work.
-See schedule for dates, times, prices.
+For 3-year-olds, Gymny Crickets (how cute is that program title?) is all about activities that help with gross motor skills development, including basic tumbling and balance beam work.

 10. Get wet.

-The YMCA of Greater Boston offers swimming lessons for kids as young as six months.
+The YMCA of Greater Boston offers swimming lessons for kids as young as 6 months.
 Your toddler isn't expected to do laps, but lessons will encourage comfort in the water and help build confidence in preparation for learning strokes.
 An adult does have to participate.
 Classes include an educational component on drowning prevention and the importance of water supervision.
-Session dates, lengths, and costs vary.

 11. Get a feel for science.